Post

 This setup does not need access to a router

 Since I want to boot from a SSD I have to change the priority order, since pi by default expects an SD card.
 For that, we can use pi imager to change bootloader to boot from usb.
 The pi will update just by connecting the SDD.
+I dont think this step is necessary but if the OS is not booting could be that.

 Wifi connection

-The pi imager asks for the wifi settings, so this step is no necessary.
+The pi imager asks for the wifi settings, so this step is not necessary.
 But I like to configure the Pi to be able to connect to multiple Wifi, just in case.
 On the SSD, inside the boot folder, create a file named wpa_supplicant.conf with your Wifi config as in

 1